nhannguyen95/learning-notes/networking/tcpip/12-data-link-layer.md

 The application data plus all the extra information added by layers are called **Protocol Data Unit (PDU)**.

-The network layer PDU is called **Packet**, when it is passed down to the Data link layer, [it is "envoloped" in a **Frame**](https://www.ictshore.com/wp-content/uploads/2016/11/1012-06-MAC_from_to.png).
+The network layer PDU is called **Packet**, when it is passed down to the Data link layer, [it is "enveloped" in a **Frame**](https://www.ictshore.com/wp-content/uploads/2016/11/1012-06-MAC_from_to.png).

 ---

-In order to deliver data to the correct destination device, we have to know its address.
-At data link layer, we use **Layer 2 address**, that is MAC address assigned to any NIC.
+In order to deliver data to the correct destination device, we have to know its address (to be able to identify the device).
+Data Link Layer introduces **Layer 2 address**, that is MAC address assigned to any NIC.

+MAC addresses are 48-bit long in hex, e.g. `00:1b:63:84:45:e6`.
+A MAC address is formed of 2 parts:
+- OUI (Organizationally Unique Identifier): this is assigned to companies who manufacture network devices.
+- NIC (Network Interface Controller): together with OUI, each MAC address is globally unique.

 ---

-Frame's structure: 3 parts:
+Frame's structure:
-  - Header: set of fields that are needed for the purpose of transmitting/receiving: MAC addresses, type/length field.
+  - Header: set of fields that are needed for the purpose of transmitting/receiving: (source and destination) MAC addresses, type/length field.
   - Payload: content from upper layers.
   - FCS (Frame Checksum): a field that allows the receiver to check if the message was disrupted over the transmission.